Painzoe/Library-management-system-/README.md

 5. If you don't choose exit option, the project will run repeatedly.
 ## Installation
 You need python program and, then you can copy the code and run.
-## Stage
-This project is still being developed.